nforgeio/RaspberryDebugger/README.md

     When your Raspberry is connected to a wired network, you'll see the IP address beneath the **eth0** network interface which I've also highlighted but there is no IP address listed because my Raspberry is not connected to a wired network.

-    Make a note of your Raspberry's IP address, you'll need it to configure a connection in Visual Studio.
+    Make a note of your Raspberry's IP address; you'll need it to configure a connection in Visual Studio.

-4. **Advanced:** Your Raspeberry's IP address may change from time-to-time, depending on your network settings.
+4. **Advanced:** Your Raspeberry's IP address may change from time-to-time, depending on how your network is configured.
 I've configured my home router to assign reserve an IP address for my Raspberry so it won't change.
-You may need to [configure a static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) on the Raspberry itself.
+You can do this too if you control your network or you may need to [configure a static IP address](https://www.raspberrypi.org/documentation/configuration/tcpip/) on the Raspberry itself.

 That's all the configuration required on the Raspberry.